AmauryD/Arma_AC/README.md

 # Arma_AC

 Arma 3 Anti cheat.
-(Developpement stopped for now) .
+(Developpement stopped for now , i'll probably rework this project next year) .

 Admin Menu included.
 More infos on the readme in the Arma_AC folder.